olek22/acmilan_project/README.md

 ## Short project description

 App for the fans of  the best Italian football league.
-The application allows you to know the anthem of AC Milan, interesting facts about the club and information about league rivals.
+The application allows you to know the anthem of AC Milan, interesting facts about the club and informations about league rivals.
 In the app we can also find gallery which shows all wins in Champions League final by AC Milan.

 ## Technology